 The Americans with Disabilities Act (ADA) of 1990 provides a clear and comprehensive national mandate for the elimination of discrimination against individuals with disabilities, and to bring persons with disabilities into the economic and social mainstream of American life.

-Blackmun by email or by calling (562) 570-6257 or TTY (562) 570-2279.
+If you have any questions, concerns, complaints, or requests regarding accessibility for people with disabilities, please contact Citywide ADA/Title VI Coordinator Heather Blackmun by email or by calling (562) 570-6257 or TTY (562) 570-2279.